CS350WeatherAppTeam/WeatherApp/README.md

 # WeatherApp

-Created by Min Sheob and Ben Rafalski during the 2020 fall semester.
+Created by MinSeob Shim and Ben Rafalski during the 2020 fall semester.

 A basic computer application that uses the National Weather API to show the current weather based in a specific but changeable zip code.